-You should clearly communicate to staff that holidays are not permitted during this period or that it is available for a limited number of staff (on a first come basis) so that they are aware of the policy well in advance.
+You should clearly communicate to staff that holidays are not permitted during this period or that it is available for a limited number of staff (on a first come basis).
+This means that they will be aware of the policy well in advance.

 It clashes with an important business commitment

-An employee may request to book time off during an already scheduled in meeting, appointment or event that requires them to be present.
-If the business commitment is important and cannot be re-scheduled then refusing holiday is acceptable.
+An employee may request to book time off during an already scheduled meeting, appointment or event that requires them to be present.
+If the business commitment is important and cannot be re-scheduled, then refusing holiday is acceptable.

 The employee has not followed procedures correctly

 Your employee contracts or handbooks should clearly outline your policy when it comes to booking annual leave, including how much notice must be given, who needs to be informed, how requests should be made etc.